scilus/scilpy/docs/source/documentation/reconstruction/btensor_scripts.rst

         --in_bdeltas 1 -0.5 0 --mask $in_dir/mask.nii.gz --fa $in_dir/fa.nii.gz --processes 8 -v

 .. [memst] P. Karan et al., Bridging the gap between constrained spherical deconvolution and diffusional variance decomposition via tensor-valued diffusion MRI.
 Medical Image Analysis (2022)

+:instruction:`You may download the complete bash script to run the whole tutorial in one step:`

+`The complete b-tensor scripts tutorial bash script <btensor_scripts.sh>`_.